FAA Drone Fines – Real Enforcement Cases and What Trigger…

 1. Notice of Proposed Civil Penalty: FAA sends formal notice detailing alleged violations and proposed penalty

-• Typically reduced penalties (often 30-50% reduction)
+• Typically reduced penalties (often 30-50% reduction from the original proposal)

-• Faster resolution without lengthy hearing process
+• Faster resolution without a lengthy hearing process

 • Lower legal costs